The Ultimate List of Top 10 DevOps Tools to Streamline Your Workflow

 The integration of Development and Operations can bring a new perspective to software development.
 DevOps has become an integral part of tech-savvy businesses, and it plays a vital role in different business processes ranging from project planning to software delivery.
 There are several DevOps tools commonly used by companies for various purposes, like coding, testing, or automation.
-In this article, we're focusing on those tools.
+In this article, we're focusing on tools for DevOps-

 Let us explore the ten best DevOps tools for 2020.

 Spotting bugs and discovering performance issues is an essential need of the DevOps process.
-Raygun is an application performance and one of the many monitoring tools in devOps that can help you find bugs and discover performance issues through real-time monitoring.
+Raygun is the application performance and one of the many monitoring tools in DevOps that can help you find bugs and discover performance issues through real-time monitoring.
 Raygun gives you specific details that are useful for accurate analysis of the problem.
 Developers get clarity about who is using the application and the specific problems they encounter that leads to poor user experience.
 Raygun also allows developers to identify front-end performance issues causing slow loading times.
 Besides identifying performance bottlenecks, Raygun also highlights things to improve.

 Gradle is a developer build tool that is used by giants like Google to build applications.
 Modeled in a way that is extensible in most fundamental ways.
 For example, Gradle can be used for native development with C/C++ and can also be expanded to cover other programming languages and platforms.
 Developers can speed up the development process with Gradle, which offers unparalleled versatility of the building of monorepo and multi repo applications simultaneously.
 Gradle offers a rich library of APIs and mature ecosystems of plugins that support integration and automation.
 With Gradle, software development teams can model, integrate, and systemize delivery of software solutions in a time-bound manner.
 The tool is quite popular with software agile teams as it offers features like advanced caching, compile avoidance that reduces development time significantly, and helps in the development of elegant blazing-fast builds.